Christine Harris (actress)

 Christine Harris (born 1958) is an Australian actress and producer, born and raised in South Australia.
-She is currently director of HIT Productions theatre touring company.

 Career

-After portraying a young version of popular Australian singer Julie Anthony in a television special, Harris moved to Sydney at the end of 1979 to star in the short-lived Network Ten series.
-Arcade as paraplegic Tina Marshall, who worked in her father's pinball parlour.
+Harris portrayed a young version of popular Australian singer Julie Anthony in a television special, and moved to Sydney at the end of 1979 to star in the short-lived Network Ten series Arcade as paraplegic Tina Marshall, who worked in her father's pinball parlour.

 She followed this with appearing in Nine Network soap opera The Young Doctors as Dolly Davis, before moving to Melbourne to play the key role in the Crawford Productions series Carson's Law as Amy Carson (1983–84).